Free Workshops

 Sunday

-Pick & Bow Tent on the Square
+Tents on the Square

-Old-Time Slow Jam with Ann Whitley & John Day
+3:00 p.m. in the Pick & Bow tent Old-Time Slow Jam with Ann Whitley & John Day

 Join Pick & Bow instructors and students in an old-time slow jam.
 We will play common tunes at an approachable pace.
 All are welcome!